-Valeria Rjumina graduated from the BA course at the Estonian Academy of Music and Theatre under the supervision of Alexander Ficher and Rūta Lipinaitytė-Savickienė and the MA course under Mari Tampere-Bezrodny.
+Valeria Rjuminagraduated obtained her Bachelor’s degree from the Estonian Academy of Music and Theatre under the supervision of Alexander Ficher and Rūta Lipinaitytė-Savickienė and the Master’s degree under Mari Tampere-Bezrodny.

-Her love for chamber music found expression in two very different ensembles close to her heart allowing her to express her musical ideas.
-The aim of the quartet Insomnia is to bring the string quartet left in the status of an outdated museum piece to the 21st century.
-DART DUO established together with the viola player Maria Nesterenko takes a step further by providing new opportunities for listening to electronic music.
+Her love for chamber music found expression in D’art DUO established together with the viola player Maria Nesterenko takes a step further by providing new opportunities for listening to electronic music.

 In addition to active performance of chamber music, Valeria Rjumina also teaches violin at the Kuusalu School of Arts and works as the concertmaster of the second violins in the Estonian Sinfonietta.

-Karl Johann Lattikas graduated from Sibelius Academy in Helsinki majoring in percussions.
-He started his Master’s studies at the Academy of Music and Dance in Cologne in autumn 2018.
+Karl Johann Lattikas obtained his Bachelor’s degree from Sibelius Academy in Finland and Master’s degree from the Academy of Music and Dance in Cologne in autumn 2022.

-Karl Johann Lattikas has had the opportunity to play with various orchestras and ensembles such as the EU Youth Orchestra, Estonian National Symphony Orchestra, Tapiola Sinfonietta, Kokkola Opera Ensemble, Järvi Instrumentalists, Turku Royal Musicians.
+Karl Johann Lattikas has had the opportunity to play with various orchestras and ensembles - Estonian National Symphony Orchestra, Estonian Festival orchestra, Kuopio City Orchestra, Aachen Symphony Orchestra, Tapiola Sinfonietta, Kokkola Opera Ensemble, Järvi Instrumentalists, Turku Royal Musicians among others.

-As a soloist, he has played with the Estonian National Symphony Orchestra, Tallinn Chamber Orchestra and Estonian Sinfonietta.
+As a soloist, he has performsed with the Estonian National Symphony Orchestra, Tallinn Chamber Orchestra and Estonian Sinfonietta.

 Kaia Lattikas graduated from the Estonian Academy of Music and Theatre under the supervision of prof. Leo Normet with a Master’s degree in Musicology.

-She has worked as a producer, author and host of music programmes for the Estonian Television, as a producer for Tallinn Philharmonic and the season coordinator for SA Eesti Kontsert.
+She has worked as a producer, author and host of music programmes for the Estonian Television, as a producer for Tallinn Philharmonic Society and the Season Coordinator for SA Eesti Kontsert.

-As a producer, she has organised numerous large-scale festivals over the years such as Birgitta Festival, Perfect Silence, Tallinn International Music Festival of Bach bachFest, David Oistrahh Festival, Artissimo!.
+As a producer, she has organised numerous large-scale festivals over the years such as Birgitta Festival, Perfect Silence, Tallinn International Music Festival of Bach bachFest, Artissimo!.

 Since 2010 she has dedicated to the orchestra that now bears the name Estonian Sinfonietta.